MatteP1/Relational-Reasoning/Tasks.md

 - [x] Prove the two intermediate lemmas
 - [x] Read parts I and II of types and programming languages
 - [x] Watch videos on Blackboard
-- [ ] Read parts of types and programming languages again
-- [ ] Read Theorems for free!

 ## System F. The Language
 - [x] Write in language (System F) in report